BBC Breakfast

-BBC Breakfast is a British television breakfast news programme, produced by BBC News and broadcast on BBC One every morning from 6:00am.
-It is also broadcast on the UK feed of BBC News channel on weekends.
+BBC Breakfast is a British television breakfast news programme, produced by BBC News and broadcast on BBC One every morning (except on Sundays) from 6:00 am.
+It is also occasionally broadcast on the UK feed of the BBC News channel.
 The simulcast is presented live, originally from the BBC Television Centre, London before moving in 2012 to MediaCityUK in Salford, Greater Manchester.
 The programme is broadcast daily and contains a mixture of news, sport, weather, business and feature items.
 When BBC Breakfast is not broadcast on BBC One, it is transmitted via BBC Two.

 Pre-BBC Breakfast history

 Breakfast Time was the first BBC breakfast programme, with Ron Neil as producer.
 It was conceived in response to the plans of the commercial television company TV-am to introduce a breakfast television show.
 Breakfast Times first broadcast was on 17 January 1983, and was presented by Frank Bough, Selina Scott and Nick Ross.
 The atmosphere of the set was intended to encourage a relaxed informality; the set mimicked a living-room rather than a studio, with red leather sofas, and Bough and Ross wearing jumpers and open-necked shirts.
 Ron Neil sought to make it part of the viewers' morning routine, with cookery, exercises, and (to some controversy) an astrologer Russell Grant.
 Breakfast Time lasted 150 minutes, initially being transmitted between 6:30 am and 9:00 am, before moving to a 6:50 am to 9:20 am slot on 18 February 1985.

 Ron Neil departed from the programme and on 10 November 1986 a more conventional news focus was introduced featuring a news desk, presenters in suits and a shortened broadcast that began at 7:00 am and ended any time between 8:30 am and 8:55 am.
 Presenters included Kirsty Wark, John Stapleton, Jeremy Paxman and Sally Magnusson.

 On 2 October 1989, the programme was renamed BBC Breakfast News and followed a more authoritative tone with a set modelled on the conventional desk style of news bulletins, starting at 6:30 am.
 The first edition was presented by Nicholas Witchell and Jill Dando.
 The business news coverage, launched with the new programme, was extended to an hour-long programme in its own right, called "Business Breakfast" in January 1993, beginning at 6:00 am, while BBC Breakfast News started at 7:00 am.
 In April 1993, both programmes moved to the then sixth floor N2 studio in a set used for the One, Six and Nine O'Clock News, using the new computer generated virtual set.
 A further revamp occurred in June 1997, when the programme was renamed as Breakfast News.